ericoporto/ags-manual-wiki/TextBox.md

     int TextBox.TextColor;

-Gets/sets the text colour used to draw the text box.
+Gets/sets the text color used to draw the text box.
 This affects both the text in the text box, and also the text box's border.

 Example: